Mary Nader Executive Director

 In addition to her role with Fishline, Mary also serves as the President for the North Kitsap Rotary Club.

-Sandra Allen Client Advocate
+Sandra Allen Client Services

 Sandra joined the North Kitsap Fishline team in November of 2016.
 She says, “The message of neighbors helping neighbors is what drew me to the organization.
 I am moved by the generosity of our community and the positive impact this generosity brings to those in need.
 My heart is full knowing that I am part of organization that shows compassion and values human dignity and respect.”